© SpotMyDive 2018 All rights reserved - Agence Redbox.fr

 Diving in Egypt is really exciting.
 In the North of the Red Sea, you can find the very touristic cities: Hurghada, Sharm El Sheik and Dahab.
 By boat you have access to a large choice of exceptionnal dives.
 The most beautiful wreck of the world is probably here and it is nothing else than the wreck of Thistlegorm.
 Not far from there, Ras Mohammed, Shark and Yolanda Reef, Jackson Reef, Straits of Tiran dive spots offer splendid submarine walls over hundreds of meters and a wonderful coral.
 In Dahab, the Blue Hole is indisputably the world’s most famous dive site.
 Marsa Alam acts as a boarding place for the various cruises sailing in the South of the Red Sea.
 The best dive sites of this area are Elphinstone Reef, Big Brother and Daedalus (where you can find manta rays, hammerhead sharks, tunas or other carangidae.
 Some dive spots are simply stunning, like Abu Dabbad that give the chance to dive with a dugong, or Dolphins House Reef, with dolphins.

-Sudan is not really a touristic desination, mostly because of its politic instability.
+Sudan is not really a touristic destination, mostly because of its politic instability.
 However, this country has everything to attract demanding divers: wonderful, coloured and protected reefs, strong presence of sharks, not crowded dive sites, beautiful wrecks and great schools of fishes.
 The Umbria wreck is one of the most beautiful in the world and one of the Sudan crown jewels.
 This Italian war supply ship was built in 1912 in Hamburg and sank in 1940 scuttled by Italian sailors to prevent it from falling into British troops hands.
 Precontinent Cousteau is for a lot of passionated divers the most symbolic site but also the strangest site ever faced.
 Cousteau and his men tried to live (sleep, eat, work…) there in underwater compartments, for periods going from days to months.
-Some other fantastic dives are located there in Sudan as well, like Sha’ab Rumi South, Angarosh, Sanganeb Reef, and Toyota wreck.
+There are some other fantastic dive sites in Sudan as well, like Sha’ab Rumi South, Angarosh, Sanganeb Reef, and Toyota wreck.

 The Zanzibar Archipelago is one of the most idyllic and fascinating tropical destination that also became a privileged playing area for divers coming from all over the world.
 This island has some of the best dive sites of the world if you wish to see humpback whales and sperm whales in September and October, and manta rays and whale sharks from December to April.
 In the atoll of Mnemba, the Wattabomi dive site allows people to dive in crystalline waters and wonderful landscapes where it is possible to encounter turtles and reef sharks.
 Leven Bank is the best dive site of Tanzania or the ultimate dive site for adventurers!
 With great subaquatic walls and an excellent visibility, it is the best place to meet hammerhead sharks, reef sharks, giant groupers and enormous moray eels.
 You can also explore Fundu Gap South, Manta Point and Kokoto Caves dive spots.